Toolbox for reconstructing quantum theory from rules on information acquisition: Principles for the quantum theory of qubits as rules on information acquisition

 \item[2.\ qubit quantum theory \cite{hw},] where $\Sigma_N$ coincides with the space of $2^N\times2^N$ density matrices over $(\mathbb{C}^2)^{\otimes N}$ and $\ct_N$ is $\rm{PSU}(2^N)$.
 Furthermore, states evolve unitarily according to the von Neumann evolution equation. \end{description} \end{claim} We remind the reader that the time evolution groups $\ct_N$ for density matrices in rebit and qubit quantum theory are {\it projective} because they correspond to $\rho\mapsto U\,\rho\,U^\dag$, where for (1) rebits $\rho$ is a $2^N\times2^N$ real symmetric matrix, $U\in\rm{SO}(2^N)$ and $\dag$ denotes matrix transpose; and (2) for qubits $\rho$ is a $2^N\times2^N$ hermitian matrix, $U\in\rm{SU}(2^N)$ and $\dag$ denotes hermitian conjugation.

-Furthermore, using two additional requirements on $\cq_N$, we show in \cite{hw,hw2} that \begin{description} \item[1. in the rebit case \cite{hw2},] \emph{$\cq_N$ is (isomorphic to) the set of projective measurements onto the $+1$ eigenspaces of Pauli operators over $\mathbb{R}^{2^N}$.\footnote{The set of Pauli operators over $\mathbb{R}^{2^N}$ is the set of traceless real symmetric $2^N\times2^N$ matrices with eiganvalues $\pm1$.}} \item[2. in the qubit case \cite{hw},]\emph{ $\cq_N$ is (isomorphic to) the set of projective measurements onto the $+1$ eigenspaces of Pauli operators over $\mathbb{C}^{2^N}$\footnote{The set of Pauli operators over $\mathbb{C}^{2^N}$ is the set of traceless hermitian $2^N\times2^N$ matrices with eiganvalues $\pm1$.} and the outcome probabilities for any question is given by the Born rule for projective measurements.} \end{description}
+Furthermore, using one additional rule on $\cq_N$ which allows $O$ to ask $S$ any question that ``makes (probabilistic) sense'', we show in \cite{hw,hw2} that \begin{description} \item[1. in the rebit case \cite{hw2},] \emph{$\cq_N$ is (isomorphic to) the set of projective measurements onto the $+1$ eigenspaces of Pauli operators\footnote{The set of Pauli operators over $\mathbb{R}^{2^N}$ is the set of traceless real symmetric $2^N\times2^N$ matrices with eigenvalues $\pm1$.}} over $\mathbb{R}^{2^N}$.
+This is the set of rank-$(2^{N-1})$-projectors. \item[2. in the qubit case \cite{hw},]\emph{ $\cq_N$ is (isomorphic to) the set of projective measurements onto the $+1$ eigenspaces of Pauli operators\footnote{The set of Pauli operators over $\mathbb{C}^{2^N}$ is the set of traceless hermitian $2^N\times2^N$ matrices with eigenvalues $\pm1$.} over $\mathbb{C}^{2^N}$ (i.e., the set of rank-$(2^{N-1})$-projectors) and the outcome probability for any $Q\in\cq_N$ to be answered with `yes' by $S$ in some state is given by the Born rule for projective measurements.} \end{description}

-Since both real and complex quantum theory come out of principles \ref{lim}--\ref{time}, we shall impose a further rule on $O$'s information acquisition in \cite{hw} in order to also eliminate rebit theory.
+Since both real and complex quantum theory come out of rules \ref{lim}--\ref{time}, we shall impose a further rule on $O$'s information acquisition in \cite{hw} in order to also eliminate rebit theory.
 However, we note that rebit theory is mathematically contained in qubit quantum theory and that rebits can actually be produced in laboratories.
-Hence, one might also hold principles \ref{lim}--\ref{time} as physically sufficient.
+Hence, one might also hold rules \ref{lim}--\ref{time} and the rule that $O$ may ask $S$ any question that ``makes sense'' as physically sufficient.

-Notice that it is necessary to directly reconstruct the space of density matrices over Hilbert spaces from the principles rather than the underlying Hilbert spaces themselves.
-The reason is that the latter contain physically redundant information (norm and global phase), while the principles refer only to information which is directly accessible to $O$.
+Notice that it is necessary to directly reconstruct the space of density matrices over Hilbert spaces from the rules rather than the underlying Hilbert spaces themselves.
+The reason is that the latter contain physically redundant information (norm and global phase), while the rules refer only to information which is directly accessible to $O$.